A Study to Determine Safety, Tolerability and Pharmacokinetics of Oral Dabrafenib In Children and Adolescent Subjects

 parameters consistent with exposure in adults are achieved.
 Cohorts may be added in order to

-subjects with tumors known to have BRAF V600 activation (pediatric low-grade gliomas,
+with tumors known to have BRAF V600 activation (pediatric low-grade gliomas, pediatric

-pediatric high-grade gliomas, Langerhans cell histiocytosis [LCH], and other tumors such as
+high-grade gliomas, Langerhans cell histiocytosis [LCH], and other tumors such as melanoma

-melanoma and papillary thyroid carcinoma [PTC]).
-Each cohort will enroll at least 10
+and papillary thyroid carcinoma [PTC]).
+Each cohort will enroll at least 10 subjects with a

-collected after repeated administration on Day 15 only.
-Safety and tolerability will be
+repeated administration on Day 15 only.
+Safety and tolerability will be assessed throughout

 Must have adequate organ function as defined by the following values: Adequate bone